stacode123/CRSSAS/README.md

 ### Server
 1. Start the server: Run the `server.lua` script on the server computer.
+2. I recomend adding `startup.lua` to the computer to automaticlly run the code
-2. Configure GUI: Use the GUI to add lines and customize.
+3. Configure GUI: Use the GUI to add lines and customize.
-3. Broadcast updates: Press Send to update the information on all clients.
+4. Broadcast updates: Press Send to update the information on all clients.

 ### Client
 1. Start the client: Run the `client.lua` script on the client computer.
+2. I recomend adding `startup.lua` to the computer to automaticlly run the code
-2. Display status: The client will receive updates from the server.
+3. Display status: The client will receive updates from the server.
-3. View announcements: Large announcements can be displayed on a separate screen.
+4. View announcements: Large announcements can be displayed on a separate screen.

 ## Current Limitations: